PlutoLang/plutolang.github.io/docs/Beginners Guide.md

 ```
 #### [Try It Yourself](https://pluto-lang.org/web/#code=print(%22Hello%2C%20world!%22))

-Participation using the "try it yourself" links is recommended.
-Also feel free to modify the code and use the terminal to run it again (Arrow Key Up + Enter).
+Participation using the "try it yourself" links is recommended — not just running the code, but also modifying it.

 As you can see, this program prints "Hello, world!", and it does so by calling the builtin `print` function from Lua.